nuvla/documentation/docs/nuvlabox/nuvlabox-engine/v2/index.md

 When installing the NBE, please make sure the target release is supported by the Nuvla instance being used ([Nuvla.io](https://nuvla.io) by default).

-NOTE: you can check Nuvla's version number on the page's footer, or at the "about" page (eg. [Nuvla.io current version](https://nuvla.io/ui/about))
+NOTE: you can check Nuvla's version number on the page's footer, or on the "about" page (e.g. [Nuvla.io current version](https://nuvla.io/ui/about))

 | NBE Release 	| Nuvla Release 	|